-The Leader of the Council is Councillor David Green, who is the leader of the Labour group on the Council.
-He also represents the Wibsey ward.
+The Leader of the Council is Councillor Susan Hinchcliffe, who is the leader of the Labour group on the Council.
+She also represents the Windhill and Wrose ward.

 More details are available on the Political Composition page.

 Other panels are also formed – for example area planning panels, licensing and area committees which have a mix of councillors from all groups.
-Six Scrutiny Committees (for Children’s Services, Corporate, Environment, Health, Regeneration and Social Care) are made up of councillors from all parties who check that the decisions made by the Executive and the different panels are fair.
+Five Scrutiny Committees (for Children’s Services, Corporate, Environment, Health and Social Care, and Regeneration) are made up of councillors from different parties who check that the decisions made by the Executive and the different panels are fair.
 If necessary, they will challenge the decisions made and ask for more evidence.
 They can also refer decisions to Full Council.

 The Council’s major policies, and setting the budget for services, are decided by a vote of the Full Council with all 90 councillors being involved in the decision.